 Limit orders are free to make on Matcha because of how limit orders operate with 0x Orderbook API.

 Unlike other decentralized exchanges that solely operate on-chain, such as Kyber, Oasis, and EtherDelta, 0x does not store orders on the blockchain.
-Instead, orders are stored off-chain, and only trade settlement occurs on-chain.
+Instead, open limit orders are stored off-chain, and only the trade settlement occurs on the blockchain.
 This unique feature of 0x protocol's flexible architecture is what allows Matcha to offer free limit orders.

-For more information the difference between limit orders and market orders, check out this help article.
+For more information on the difference between limit orders and market orders, check out this help article.

 More information on 0x protocol's off-chain relay, on-chain settlement architecture

 If the maker of a 0x order already knows their desired counterparty, they can send the order directly to them (i.e., via any messaging system such as email, chat, or over-the-counter).
 If the maker doesn't know a counterparty willing to take the other side of the trade, the order can be submitted to a 0x relayer, such as Matcha or MetaMask.
 A "relayer" is any entity that helps traders create, find, and fill 0x orders.